containerd/containerd/design/snapshots.md

 surface area for driver implementations smaller, ensuring that behavior is more consistent between implementations.

-These differ from the concept of the graphdriver in that the LayerManipulator has no knowledge of images or containers.
+These differ from the concept of the graphdriver in that the _Snapshot Manager_ has no knowledge of images or containers.
 Users simply prepare and commit directories.
 We also avoid the integration between graph drivers and the tar format used to represent the changesets.